 Understanding that nakedness is a state of mind, the natural state of honesty and freedom of energy flow before we put on clothing most definitely find life also once we cover our body.
 We just don’t cover who we are.

-You have no doubt noticed it in another — unpretentious reveal, clarity and honesty.
+You have no doubt noticed it in another — unpretentious reveal, clarity, and honesty.
 Almost appealing naivete.
 Vulnerability.
-It comes from personal value of one’s own nakedness.
+It comes from the personal value of one’s own nakedness.
 It comes from ease in disclosing nakedness to others.
-Why would one show you anything else.
+Why would one show you anything else?
 Anything else isn’t true.

 Toward Your Own Nakedness

 You can enjoy a healthier mind and body that is naked.
 It’s not difficult.
 You don’t need to join a social organization or run outside and do a striptease for the neighbors.
 Enjoy a personal time of nakedness each day.
 Enjoy deep sensual naked sleep at night.
 What you value in yourself, others will value in you as well.

 The social struggle over the right to express ourselves with naked bodies is common in the US.
 Other parts of the world are more tolerant.
 Turner Stokes fought for public nudity as a civil right.
 While he did make a forward motion, we still flounder with obscure and limiting laws.
 Use good judgment with your own practice.